-This page is designed to provide information and resources available for faculty and staff administrators who work with Vanderbilt postdoctoral scholars, fellows and trainees (VU and VUMC).
+This page is designed to provide information and resources available for faculty and staff administrators who work with Vanderbilt postdoctoral scholars, fellows, and trainees (VU and VUMC).

-Postdoctoral scholars, fellows and trainees (both VU and VUMC) are processed and appointed through the Office of Postdoctoral Affairs (OPA), upon the approval of an individual school or college.
-The recruitment and selection of postdoctoral appointees occurs at the individual school or college level in accordance with the procedures and policies in the Appointment and Reappointment Guide for Faculty and Staff Administrators.
+Postdoctoral scholars, fellows, and trainees (both VU and VUMC) are processed and appointed through the Office of Postdoctoral Affairs (OPA), upon the approval of an individual school or college.
+The recruitment and selection of postdoctoral appointees occur at the individual school or college level in accordance with the procedures and policies in the Appointment and Reappointment Guide for Faculty and Staff Administrators.
 All appointments and reappointments are paperless and managed via a secure, web-based system.

 School Point of Contact (SPOC)

 All schools and colleges have designated a school point of contact (SPOC) who is responsible for working with their faculty and staff on the appointment/reappointment process.
 This individual has been trained by OPA and should be your first point of contact.
 Once a school/college recruits and selects a postdoctoral appointee, it is the responsibility of the SPOC to work with you to complete the required documents and processes before forwarding the appointment request to the OPA.
 A listing of SPOCs can be found here.

 Training and Technical Assistance

 Guides for staff administrators and SPOCs can be found here.

 OPA Open Office Hours will take place every Thursday from 12 p.m. to 2 p.m.